 Sign up for FREE and get:

 - 3 free diet plans to help you kickstart

 your diet, lose weight and get healthy

 - Recipes, giveaways and exclusive

 - A chance to win the KetoDiet app

 It is generally accepted, that any diet below 130-150 grams of carbohydrates is regarded as "low-carb".
 Ketogenic diets are a subset of low-carb diets that induce a metabolic state known as ketosis by restricting carbs to 20-50 grams a day.

-Based on studies, ketosis is a beneficial condition for treating cancer.
+Based on studies, ketosis may be a beneficial condition for managing cancer.
 The idea is that when you restrict carbohydrate intake below 20-50 grams, your body runs out of glycogen stores and starts producing ketone bodies.
-Normal cells can use ketones for energy, but cancer cells cannot and they literally starve to death.
-Keep in mind that it's still early days to understand how the ketogenic diet may help in treating various types of cancer and more studies need to be done.
+Normal cells can use ketones for energy, but some types of cancer cells cannot use ketones.
+Keep in mind that it's still early days to understand if or how the ketogenic diet may help in managing various types of cancer, including brain cancer, and more studies need to be done.

-Additionally, ketogenic diets have been used for treating: neurological diseases such as Alzheimer's disease, Parkinson’s disease, autism, depression, migraines, epilepsy.
-Also they have shown beneficial effects in chronic fatigue syndrome, polycystic ovarian syndrome (POS) and more.
+Additionally, ketogenic diets have been used for treating: neurological diseases such as Alzheimer's disease, Parkinson’s disease, autism, depression, migraines, anxiety, and epilepsy.
+Also they have shown beneficial effects in chronic fatigue syndrome, polycystic ovarian syndrome (PCOS) and more.

 Do you like this post?
 Share it with your friends!